 The AGM - The Company encourages participation from shareholders at its AGMs where they can communicate directly with the Directors and Investment Adviser.
-A short presentation by the Investment Adviser on the performance of the Company over the past year, as well as an outlook for the future will be made available on the Company's website in advance of the AGM.
-Despite shareholders not being able to attend in person, the Board and Investment Adviser would welcome questions which shareholders may submit to Magnus.Spence@jupiteram.com.
-Subject to confidentiality, we will respond to any questions submitted either directly or by publishing our response on the Company website.
-All views of the shareholders will be taken into consideration and action taken where appropriate.
+A short presentation by the Investment Adviser on the performance of the Company over the past year, as well as an outlook for the future, will be made available on the Company's website in advance of the AGM.